-- 4 The safety and well-being of the child is paramount and should be prioritised. - 5 No volunteer should ever be alone with an unaccompanied child.
-Children under 18 must always be supervised by their nominated adult who must be their parent or guardian except if 16 or over they may join our group walks unaccompanied by their parent or guardian. - 6 Photography and videoing of children and young people is not allowed, unless consent has been obtained from the child's parent or guardian. - 7 Any concerns should be reported to the Friends' Nominated Safeguarding Person whose contact details are at the end of this document.
+- 4 The safety and well-being of the child is paramount and should be prioritised. - No volunteer should ever be alone with an unaccompanied child.
+Children under 18 must always be supervised by their nominated adult who must be their parent or guardian or, exceptionally and subject to approval by the Friends, a close relative nominated by a parent or guardian, except if 16 or over they may join our group walks unaccompanied by their parent or guardian. - 6 Photography and videoing of children and young people is not allowed, unless consent has been obtained from the child's parent or guardian. - Any concerns should be reported to the Friends' Nominated Safeguarding Person whose contact details are at the end of this document.